Get involved and make a meaningful impact

 If you’re from a supporting organization or company:

-- Make sure the day is in your company/ organization calendar – promote the day and your plans to mark it, to staff in advance – think about getting staff involved in plans to mark the day
+- Plan ahead: Make sure the day is in your company/ organization calendar – promote the day and your plans to mark it, to staff in advance – think about getting staff involved in plans to mark the day

-- Galvanize high-level support from within your organization/ company – can a senior leader record a video clip or write a blog to post on the day – why they/ the organization is taking part and is committed and passionate about supporting people who use assistive technology
+- Engage leadership: Galvanize high-level support from within your organization/ company – can a senior leader record a video clip or write a blog to post on the day – why they/ the organization is taking part and is committed and passionate about supporting people who use assistive technology

 For more ideas about how you or your organization can get involved and to download the new World Day for Assistive Technology assets, please visit the ‘Get Involved’ page on the website.